Status Check

 Status Changes

-Because of the timestamping interval and blockchain network times, we cannot exactly predict when a timestamp is going to be tamper-proof.
-Instead of polling the API for tree status updates, you should rely on the automatic webhook notification via your API Key settings notification.
+Because of the timestamping interval and blockchain network times, we cannot exactly predict when a timestamp will become tamper-proof.
+Polling the API for tree status updates is discouraged.
+Instead, rely on automatic webhook notifications as explained in the verification section.

 An example response looks as follows: